Contributing

 Scope guardrails

-Section titled “Scope guardrails”- Keep the public support surface limited to
+Section titled “Scope guardrails”- Keep the public support surface aligned with the generated catalog entries rather than ad hoc links or hand-maintained sidebars.

-use-math,use-geometry, and the currentuse-combinatoricstrack until product scope changes. - Do not add additional planned crates to navigation, homepage copy, or public set pages early.
+- Do not add planned crates from other facades to navigation, homepage copy, or public facade pages early.

-- Prefer linking to generated RustUse API docs rather than rewriting rustdoc HTML or scraping docs.rs.
+- Prefer linking to generated RustUse RustDocs rather than rewriting rustdoc HTML or scraping docs.rs.

 When a new crate becomes supported

-Section titled “When a new crate becomes supported”- Add or update the crate entry in
+Section titled “When a new crate becomes supported”- Add or update the crate in the owning set workspace.

 Pull requests